level27/lvl/docs/systems/lvl_system_integrity_download.md

-## lvl system integrity download
+# lvl system integrity download

-Download an integrityreport from a system to your current directory.
+Download an integrity check as PDF file

 ```
-lvl system integrity download [systemID] [integritycheckID] [flags]
+lvl system integrity download [entity] [check id] [flags]
 ```

 ### Options

 ```
-  -f, --filename string   The wanted filename for the downloaded report.
+  -f, --file string   File to download the report to.
+This defaults to a generated file name in the current directory.
   -h, --help          help for download
 ```

 ### Options inherited from parent commands